FaithAlone.net

 This is also narrated in Sahih Muslim 1452b, and Sunan an-Nasai 3307.

-In addition, the stoning verses mentioned in Sunan Ibn Majah 1944 are elsewhere testified to have been recited as part of the Quran, and now lost:
+In addition, the "verse of stoning" mentioned in Sunan Ibn Majah 1944 are elsewhere testified to have been recited as part of the Quran, and now lost:

 Sahih al-Bukhari 6830